statelyai/xstate/docs/zh/recipes/stencil.md

 On `componentWillLoad`, interpret the `toggleMachine` and listen for state transitions.

-After a transition has occured, the `state` property is set to the machine's new state, triggering a re-render.
+After a transition has occurred, the `state` property is set to the machine's new state, triggering a re-render.

 ```js
 import { Component, h, State } from "@stencil/core";